Introduction: Less Can Be More

 Further Reading

-- Book: Feature Engineering and Selection by Kuhn & Johnson
+- Book: Feature Engineering and Selection — Kuhn & Johnson (free online).

 Remember: "It is not the strongest features that survive, nor the most intelligent, but the ones most responsive to change." – Adapted from Darwin